How To Manage Tinnitus

 Stress activates our “fight or flight” sympathetic nervous response, leaving us feeling distracted, overwhelmed, and making it difficult to sleep.
 The ability to change your thoughts and feeling in general can be very challenging and take work and practice, like exercise for the brain.
 But the ability to change your feelings and reactions about your tinnitus can be the most powerful method to managing your tinnitus.
 Ways to do this include:

-- Mindfulness Meditation - Headspace App, Calm App or Breathe App
+- Mindfulness Meditation - Headspace App, Calm App, Breathe App, Relax Lite App

 - Better Sleep Hygiene